 Sony Music Entertainment

 Denis Handlin AO is the Chairman & Chief Executive Officer of Sony Music Entertainment Australia Pty Ltd and Sony Music Entertainment New Zealand Limited and President, Sony Music Entertainment Asia Inc.

-Sony Music Australia is one of Australia’s largest music entertainment companies, being a major player in the recording and marketing of local and international artists through CDs, DVDs and digital music services.
+Sony Music Entertainment Australia is one of Australia’s largest music entertainment companies, being a major player in the recording and marketing of local and international artists through CDs, DVDs and digital music services.
 Sony Music is also the leading music entertainment company for touring, events, artist, sport & media personality management and branded entertainment projects.

 Denis was appointed Managing Director and Chief Executive Officer of the Australian company in 1984.
 In February 1996, he was made Chairman, Sony Music Entertainment Australia Limited and appointed to the international committee responsible for the company’s global strategy.
 In 2002, Denis was appointed to chair the Sony Music International Strategy committee which identified new business and product directions.

 Following the global merger of Sony Music and Bertelsmann Media Group, Denis was appointed in September 2004 as Chairman & Chief Executive Officer of SONY BMG Australia & New Zealand.
 In September 2008, following Sony Corporation acquiring Bertelsmann’s share in SONY BMG, the company was renamed to Sony Music Entertainment from January 2009.

 Since Denis became Chief Executive in 1984, Sony Music (previously CBS Records) has successfully expanded into many new areas such as video games, music publishing, DVDs and CD manufacturing, digital & online portals, merchandising and television & content creation.
-More recently, the company has diversified into touring & events, artist & sports management and branded entertainment projects.
+More recently, the company has diversified into touring & events, artist, sports and media personality management and branded entertainment projects.
 Sony Music has consistently been one of the top performing music companies globally and on a number of occasions Sony Music Australia was the top performing international affiliate of Sony Music.